 Other ways to make swing trading more profitable, can be to add an aided edge to assist with finding and trading the swings.
 One way to do this, is to add the use of moving averages.

 The Use Of Moving Averages With Swing Trading

 Some traders may find it beneficial with the use of moving averages with swing trading.
 These can comprise of the exponential moving average (EMA) or the Simple moving average (SMA) which can be found in further detail at Wikipedia.

 Using moving averages

-There are many ways a trader could use the moving average to assist with trading.
-When using a swing trading system, which you can read more on another article I wrote by clicking here.
+There are many ways a trader could use the moving average to assist with trading, when using a swing trading system, which you can read more on another article I wrote by clicking here.

 Why does this matter?